apache/apisix/docs/en/latest/xrpc/redis.md

 Each Redis command is considered a request.
 However, the message subscribed from the server won't be considered a request.

-For example, when a Redis client subscribes to channel "foo" and receives the message "bar", then it unsubscribes the "foo" channel, there are two requests: `subscribe foo` and `unsubscribe foo`.
+For example, when a Redis client subscribes to channel `foo` and receives the message `bar`, then it unsubscribes the `foo` channel, there are two requests: `subscribe foo` and `unsubscribe foo`.

 ## Attributes